THE BLACK MARKET FOR REFRIGERANT GAS IS THRIVING ACROSS EUROPE.

 What's the problem?

 Europe has a big, hidden problem.
-Every year, large amounts of refrigerant gas are smuggled into countries across Europe.
+Every year, large amounts of refrigerant gas are smuggled into countries across Europe: up to 34 million tonnes CO2 equivalent, or 33% of the legally-allowed quota.
+That’s equivalent to adding 25 million cars to EU roads – the total amount of cars in Spain.

 HFCs – short for Hydrofluorocarbons – are used in refrigeration, air conditioning systems, as blowing agents in sprays, foams and insulating materials and as fire extinguishing agents.
 They are highly effective and energy efficient refrigerants.

-Due to HFCs having a high global warming potential (GWP), their production and use are being phased down.
+Due to the high global warming potential (GWP) of some HFC refrigerants, their consumption is being phased down.
 In Europe, this phase down is managed with quotas that promote a gradual shift to lower GWP alternatives.

 Europe cannot achieve its climate goals if we don’t all do our part to stop this.